mgutz/kohana-wp/README.md

 2. Copy and paste `plugins/kohana-wp/htaccess.example` entries into `WORDPRESS_SITE/.htaccess`

+## Default Stack

+One of the good things about Kohana MVC is choices.
+One of the bad things about Kohana MVC is choices.

+Kohana-WP has a default stack:

+* Template Engine - Mustache (code-behind class is optional)
+* ORM - TBD, needs to be lightweight data mapper since WordPress has a schema already
+* Generators - Generators will be web based for a basic application and CRUD generator for Custom Post Types
+* Testing Framework - TBD

-Things to think about when coding:
+## Things to Ponder

-1. The biggest hurdle is the concept of application namespaces.
-Normally, there is one application using Kohana MVC.
-This plugin allows multiple applications to live within the framework.
+1. The biggest hurdle, beside WordPress' non-object oriented framework is the concept of application spaces.
+   Normally, there is
+   one application using Kohana MVC.
+Kohana-WP allows multiple applications to coexist within WordPress and each applicatoin is dynamically bootstrapped as needed.
 You MUST use `app_url`, `controller_url` when creating links to an action or static asset.
 Kohana MVC applications are at the mercy of WordPress.
-   URLs may change based on SEO plugins, user customization etc. Pages may be moved.
+   URLs may change through SEO plugins, user customization etc. Pages may be moved.

 2. WordPress path constants do not end with '/', Kohana path constants do.

-## Plugin Load Sequence

-See `KWP_Plugin#run` method in `plugins/kohana-wp/kohana-wp.php`

-### Kohana Execution
-    TBD

 ## Directory Structure